 Meniscus injury

-A meniscus tear occurs when the cartilage discs in the knee – the menisci – are damaged, usually during a sharp twist or squat.
-The menisci stabilize and protect the knee during stress, but after the age of 40 they often become more fragile and more susceptible to injury, even from minor trauma.
+A meniscus injury occurs when the cartilage discs in the knee – the menisci – are damaged, usually by forceful twisting or squatting.
+The menisci stabilize and protect the knee under stress, but after the age of 40, they often become more fragile and susceptible to injury, even with minor trauma.

 You can usually recognize a meniscus injury by the following symptoms:

-- Knees locking or getting stuck in one position
+- The knee locks or gets stuck in a position

 - Sharp pain when twisting or squatting